ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/02_scripts/cc1_ws2324_01_intro_script.md

 ### Design and Communication

+The main goal of the course *Creative Coding I: Design and Communication* is for you to explore with text-based programming different forms of designs and communication, be it through visuals, audio, text or data.
+Applications focus on a creative context investigating aesthetics, human experiences and insight, rather than practicality.
+At the same time, you will strengthen your skills to solve complex problems in a structured manner and to advance your programming techniques.

-One of our main means of communication is the web.
-We read, experience, share and create all kinds of data with the potential community of all web users.
+As one of our main means of communication is the web, we will focus on web-based programming environments such as p5, three.js and JavaScript in general.
+This gives us the unique opportunity to share our work easily and potentially with the community of all web users.

 *Who are all web users?*

-In summary, the course *Creative Coding I: Design and Communication* explores different forms of communication, be it through visuals, text or data.
-Applications focus on a creative context investigating aesthetics, experience and insight, rather than practicality.
-Students acquire fundamental knowledge about web technologies as communication framework and will be able to develop simple web applications from front- to backend.
-At the same time, students gain the skills to solve complex problems in a structured manner and to apply intermediate to advanced programming techniques in JavaScript.

 ### Examples